MCP HubMCP Hub

 How it works

-2. Registers UnpluginMcpTool instances with the MCP server.
+2. Registers UnpluginMcpTool instances to the MCP server.

-3. Creates an HTTP server for the MCP server.
+3. Creates an HTTP server and sets up HTTP routes for the MCP server.

-4. Starts the HTTP server, listening on the specified port and host.
+4. Starts the HTTP server, listening on the specified host and port.

-5. Registers hooks created by UnpluginMcpTool instances to relevant build tools.
+5. Registers hooks created by UnpluginMcpTool instances to build tools.

 License